SIPp/sipp/docs/scenarios/sipauth.rst

 [authentication] keyword.

 Computing the authorization header is done through the usage of the "[authentication]" keyword.
-Depending on the algorithm ("MD5" or "AKAv1-MD5"), different parameters must be passed next to the authentication keyword:
+Depending on the algorithm ("MD5", "AKAv1-MD5" or "SHA-256"), different parameters must be passed next to the authentication keyword:

-+ Digest/MD5 (example: [authentication username=joe password=schmo])
++ Digest/MD5 and Digest/SHA-256 (example: [authentication username=joe password=schmo])

     + username : username: if no username is specified, the username is taken from the '-au' (authentication username) or '-s' (service)